UNVEILING OF THE NORTHERN LIGHTS LOFOTEN, NORWAY

-They danced and shimmered across the night sky in a complex, choreographed sequence.
-Teasing and tantalising, moving in waves first close overhead and then rising far above.
-As quickly as they appeared, they would dim and disappear to then re-appear in another part of the sky.
+The Lofoten Northern Lights danced and shimmered across the night sky in a complex, choreographed sequence.
+Teasing and tantalising, moving in waves.
+First appearing just above us … and then rising far above.
+As quickly as they appeared, they would dim and disappear only to re-appear in another part of the sky.

 However, the magnetic field is weaker at the North pole, allowing some of the sun’s charged particles to penetrate our atmosphere.
 These collide with gas particles in the atmosphere resulting in emitted light or as we know it, the Northern Lights.

 The Aurora lights range from about 50 miles above the Earth’s surface all the way up to 400 miles altitude.
 The same applies to the Aurora Australis near the South Pole.

 Aurora Borealis is Latin for ‘northern goddess of the dawn‘ while Aurora Australis is ‘southern goddess of the dawn‘.

-We had heard many a story describing the beauty of the Northern Lights and nearing the end of our unbelievable Norway fjord road trip, grabbing a glimpse would be the icing on the cake.
+We had heard many a story describing the beauty of the Northern Lights and nearing the end of our unbelievable Norway fjord road trip, grabbing a glimpse, now we were in northern Norway, would be the icing on the cake.

 But she wasn’t going to come to us … we would have to find her!

 However, be mindful that the weather in Lofoten during the winter months, (December, January and February) can be bleak with constant strong wind and rain.

 Although you will often hear that you need cold nights as a pre-requisite to seeing the Northern Lights, this is not true.
 The cold is normally due to the lack of cloud cover.

 The general rule is that anywhere north of the Arctic Circle, (latitude 66°33’N) will put you in the Aurora Borealis target-rich environment.
 That’s not to say that you won’t see the lights just south of the Arctic Circle, but the chances are slim.

-Also, if you are photographing the lights, then any bright light sources can blow out (over-expose) an image during a long exposure shot.
+Also, if you are photographing the northern lights, then any bright light sources can blow out (over-expose) an image during a long exposure shot.

-Can You See the Northern Lights in Lofoten?
+Can you see the northern lights in Lofoten?

 Travelling even further north will give you longer periods of darkness thereby increasing your window of opportunity.
 Generally, the lights seem to be most active between the hours of 1700hrs to 0200hrs.

 - The Right Month: Pick a month to visit between September and March.
 Statistics point to September, October and March as the best viewing months in Lofoten.